nicolascagna96/memory-game-js/README.md

 ![picture alt](/assets/images/game-screen.PNG "Game screen")

 ## Features Left to Implement
 - I plan to add a screen after the "start button" with the rules of the game.
 - Leaderboard, this will allow users to see their best scores.
 - Future version of the game will contain two game modes: easy and difficult.
-- Planning to add an End Game screen to show the Win or Loss message.
+- Planning to add an End Game screen to show the Win or Loss message instead of having an alert window like now.

 # Technologies Used